temporalio/documentation/docs/server-introduction.md

 ## Security

-Keep your instance secure with [encryption and auth protocols](/docs/server-security).
+Keep your instance secure with [encryption and pluggable auth protocols](/docs/server-security).

 ## Dependencies